pyiron/executorlib/docs/source/interfaces.md

 >>> [array(1), array(4), array(9), array(16)]
 ```
 Beyond the number of workers defined by `max_workers`, the additional parameters are `oversubscribe` to enable
-[OpenMPI](https://www.open-mpi.org) over-subscription, `enable_flux_backend` to switch from MPI as backend flux as
+[OpenMPI](https://www.open-mpi.org) over-subscription, `enable_flux_backend` and `enable_slurm_backend` to switch from
+MPI as backend to flux or SLURM as alternative backend.
+In addition, the parameters `queue_adapter` and
+`queue_adapter_kwargs` provide an interface to [pysqa](https://pysqa.readthedocs.org) the simple queue adapter for
+python.
+The `queue_adapter` can be set as `pysqa.queueadapter.QueueAdapter` object and the `queue_adapter_kwargs`
+parameter represents a dictionary of input arguments for the `submit_job()` function of the queue adapter.
+Finally, the
-alternative backend.
-Finally, the `cwd` parameter specifies the current working directory where the python functions are
+`cwd` parameter specifies the current working directory where the python functions are executed.
-executed.

 In addition to the `map()` function, the `pympipool.Pool` interface implements the `starmap()` function.
 The example is
 very similar to the one above.
 Just this time the `calc()` function accepts two arguments rather than one: